 Now a word of caution, while i don’t recommend any total noob tries to encrypt there drive, you might find with your set up its a little trial and error in regards to the boot loader etc, i mean the program is simple enough, it works fantastically, but there can always be… issues.

 For this, you should always download and burn a copy of Hiren’s Boot CD while this disk itself could have an article on how useful it is, it has one handy feature, in that it has an earlier copy of Diskcryptor on it, this will allow you to decrypt your drive should something fuck up, if something does go wrong, if you decrypt the drive and use it to remove the boot loader you should be able to boot up normally again.
 If you want to grab a copy of Hiren’s Boot CD, i’ve lobbed it on our seedbox here since hiren’s site doesn’t seem to link too it, but if you’d rather pull a copy off mega.nz then grab it here.

-Another thing worth noting, some of the windows updates, specifically the big important ones, do not like Diskcryptor being installed, it tends to get stuck in a kind of “choose your keyboard layout” loop each time you boot up, the only way around this sad endeavor is to decrypt the hard drive, reboot to finalize the install and then re-encrypt it.
-That aside, i cannot fault the program.
+Another thing worth noting, some of the windows updates, specifically the big important ones, do not like Diskcryptor being installed, it tends to get stuck in a kind of “choose your keyboard layout” loop each time you boot up, the only way around this sad endeavour is to decrypt the hard drive, reboot to finalize the install and then re-encrypt it.
+They fixed the update issue too!
+I cannot fault the program.